SouthGreenPlatform/trainings/_pages/hpc/hpcPractice.md

 ### Practice 7: Transfering data to the nas server

-1. Using scp, transfer your results from you `/scratch` to your `/home/login`
+1. Using scp, transfer your results from your `/scratch/login` to your `/home/login`
-2. Check your result with ls
+2. Check if the transfer is OK with ls